mahmud-ops/Tech_Notes/C++OOP.md

 **In short:**
 `virtual` functions let C++ be smart and call the right version based on the real object, but without `virtual`, C++ just calls the parent’s function because it only looks at the pointer type.

+## Abstraction
+hiding all unessesary details and showing only the important parts.